raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 ### Closing Inactive DSO Sessions

-A client is NOT required to wait until the inactivity timeout expires before closing a DSO Session.
+When a connection's inactivity timeout is reached the client MUST begin closing the idle connection, but a client is NOT REQUIRED to keep an idle connection open until the inactivity timeout is reached.
 A client MAY close a DSO Session at any time, at the client's discretion.
-If a client determines that it has no current or reasonably anticipated future need for an inactive DSO Session, then the client SHOULD close that connection.
+If a client determines that it has no current or reasonably anticipated future need for a currently inactive DSO Session, then the client SHOULD gracefully close that connection.

 If, at any time during the life of the DSO Session, the inactivity timeout value (i.e., 15 seconds by default) elapses